rhysbeynon/j3D/readme.md

 ## Overview

-j3D is a lightweight, Java-based 3D game engine built with LWJGL (Lightweight Java Game Library) and OpenGL.
-Developed by DISCVRD Software, j3D provides a simple yet powerful framework for creating 3D applications and games with modern rendering capabilities.
+j3D is a lightweight, Java-based 3D game engine built with LWJGL and OpenGL.
+Developed by DISCVRD Software, j3D provides a simple framework for creating 3D applications and games.

 ## Features